Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Background and Preliminaries

 \textbf{Adaptive Attack}.
-An adaptive attack views the challenge as an optimization problem, iteratively modifying \(q\) to \(\{q_1, q_2\dots, q_n\}\) via optimizing a fitness function that indicates the likelihood of an affirmative answer.
+An adaptive attack views the jailbreak challenge as an optimization problem, iteratively refining \(q\) into a sequence \(\{q_1, q_2\dots, q_n\}\), guided by a fitness function that estimates the likelihood of each \(q_i\) eliciting an affirmative response from the target model~\cite{ding2024wolfsheepsclothinggeneralized,10.5555/3618408.3619032,chen2024when,yu2024gptfuzzerredteaminglarge,mehrotra2023treeOfAttacks}.
 GCG~\cite{zou2023universal} defines the fitness function as the loss of affirmative responses with respect to the input, utilizing fuzzing techniques to refine \(q_i\) until a successful output is achieved or the query budget is exhausted.
 AutoDAN~\cite{liu2024autodan} uses evolutionary algorithms to generate mutations for input modification.
 PAIR~\cite{chao2024jailbreakingblackboxlarge} diverges by using an external LLM to propose modifications based on the attack history \(Q=\{q_1, q_2, \dots, q_i\}\).
-Those attack take advantage of both the competing objective and out-of-distribution simultaneously.
+Those attacks take advantage of both the competing objective and out-of-distribution simultaneously.